 Public Service Loan Forgiveness (PSLF) encourages borrowers to go into public service or the nonprofit sector by forgiving their federal student loan balance after 120 eligible payments made while working full time with an eligible employer.
 To apply, you'll need to complete two forms: an Employment Certification (EC) form and a PSLF application.

-Your employer can complete this form each year to help you track your eligibility for forgiveness.
-However, it is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
+The EC form lets you prove that you worked full time in an eligible job for the full 10 years.
+Your employer should complete this form to help you track your eligibility for forgiveness, as well as to document that you are still employed by an eligible employer at the time you apply for forgiveness.
 You can either send in the completed certification form each year to your loan servicer or you can keep it in your personal files—just don't lose it!

 Non-defaulted loans made in the Direct Loan (DL) program are eligible.
 These include:

 - Direct subsidized Stafford loans

 - Direct PLUS loans

 Perkins loans and some health professions and nursing loans are also eligible if consolidated into the DL program.